amirothman/darjah_kebesaran/README.md

 ## Trend By States

-In order to classify the titles by the state it is awarded, we devised a pattern matching strategy.
-The following Python method is able to classify all the titles except
+In order to classify the titles by the state it is awarded, a pattern matching strategy is devised.
+The following Python method is able to classify all the titles to its respective states.

 ```python